SensitMarc/aries-activity-openweathermap-source/README.md

 ##Configuration

 ###Method
 The method denotes which of the above methods you want to use.
-Possible values are "forecast" or "current"
+Possible values are `forecast` or `current`
 ```javascript
 "method": "current"
 ```